-Following a series of tests indicating that water from private wells in Dimock Township, PA, is safe to drink, the U.S. Environmental Protection Agency (EPA) last Wednesday said it has determined "that there are not levels of contaminants present that would require additional action by the agency" and it has no plans to further test water samples in the township.
+Following a series of tests indicating that water from private wells in Dimock Township, PA, is safe to drink, the U.S. Environmental Protection Agency (EPA) on Wednesday said it has determined "that there are not levels of contaminants present that would require additional action by the agency" and it has no plans to further test water samples in the township.

-In May EPA said it had completed the sampling process at 61 homes in the Susquehanna County community but planned to resample four wells where previous testing by Cabot Oil & Gas Corp. and the state Department of Environmental Protection (DEP) "showed levels of contaminants that pose a health concern but where EPA's initial round of sampling data did not detect levels that would require action" (see NGI, May 21).
+In May EPA said it had completed the sampling process at 61 homes in the Susquehanna County community but planned to resample four wells where previous testing by Cabot Oil & Gas Corp. and the state Department of Environmental Protection (DEP) "showed levels of contaminants that pose a health concern but where EPA's initial round of sampling data did not detect levels that would require action" (see Shale Daily, May 15).
 Water from wells at a total of 64 homes in the township were tested between January and June of this year, EPA said Wednesday.

 "Our goal was to provide the Dimock community with complete and reliable information about the presence of contaminants in their drinking water and to determine whether further action was warranted to protect public health," said EPA Regional Administrator Shawn M. Garvin.
 "The sampling and an evaluation of the particular circumstances at each home did not indicate levels of contaminants that would give EPA reason to take further action."